 The clear aligners also move your gum at the same time, keeping proportions in check.
 You will need to wear your clear aligners for about 22 hours each day, removing them to brush, floss, eat and drink.

 Your teeth will progressively shift with the aligners, and you’ll switch to a new set approximately every two weeks.
 Your custom treatment plan could involve wearing as many as 26 trays, which equates to one tray every two weeks for 12 months.

-Before you start your treatment, your dentist will be able to show you a preview of how your new smile will look by the end of your treatment.
-Take the first step to schedule a consultation with your dentist to learn if you are a candidate for clear aligners.
+Before you start your treatment, your orthodontist will be able to show you a preview of how your new smile will look by the end of your treatment.
+Take the first step to schedule a consultation with your orthodontist to learn if you are a candidate for clear aligners.